lgugliara/EngineCore/README.md

 1. Clone or copy the `EngineCore/` folder into your Unity project.
 2. Import **[Wheel Controller 3D](https://assetstore.unity.com/packages/tools/physics/wheel-controller-3d-74512)** from the Unity Asset Store.
+3. (Optional) Install Chunity to enable audio synthesis via the EngineSound plugin.
-3. Add a `Vehicle` component to your vehicle object and hook it up to your custom controller.
+4. Add a `Vehicle` component to your vehicle object and hook it up to your custom controller.
-4. Extend the engine behavior or use the included plugin examples.
+5. Extend the engine behavior or use the included plugin examples.

 ---